drupalprojects/mutual_credit/README.txt

 1. Transaction workflow.
+There is no built in way to 'edit' transactions, since such operations should be strictly controlled.
-There is a simple system for defining transaction states and defining the permission callbacks for the operations to move between states.
+There is a hook system for defining transaction states and defining the permission callbacks for the operations to move between states.
-By default, transactions are created in FINISHED state, and the UNDO operation is visible only to permitted users.
-Transactions should never be edited.
+By default, transactions are created in FINISHED state, and the 'mcapi_undo' operation is visible only to permitted users.
-Note that currently, transactions can be deleted but not edited; a module could be created to do that.
-There is a hook to declare transaction_operations and new transaction states, so you can code your own workflow.
-For example the signatures module declares another state, 'pending', and 2 operations, 'sign' and 'sign off' (plus various other logic & config).
+The signatures module shows how a transaction workflow can be created using operations, states, and $transaction->type It declares another state, 'pending', and 2 operations, 'sign' and 'sign off' (plus various other logic & config).
-The module supports THREE undo modes.
-- change 'state' to undone
-- remove transaction completely
-- write a counter-transaction and set both to state 'undone'
+Operations show on the transaction as a field, and work through ajax.
+Each operation defined in hook_transaction_operations specifies the strings and callbacks needed.
+Each one determines under what circumstances it should appear and has an opportunity to inject elements into the confirm_form.

 2. Currency Design